joeldarl/quill-cms/README.md

 # Simple NodeJS Blog with a CMS
 A simple blog developed using MVC and MongoDB.
 Json web tokens are utilized for authentication.
-Currently the CMS can only be used to manage blog articles and upload images.
-Page creation is planned.

 Articles are saved and edited in markdown (.md) and are converted to html when served in the browser!

+Static pages can be added, along with the ability to append links to the navigation.

 ## Built With
 - Express.js - Web framework